The top 10 mobile games of summer 2026 on Android and iOS

 8. Monster Hunter Outlanders - the beta that makes you drool

 Ok, technically it's not out yet.
-But the 2nd closed beta launched at the end of April by TiMi Studio (under Capcom license) has generated so much hype that it deserves a place here.
+But the 2nd closed beta launched at the end of April by TiMi Studio (under Capcom license) generated so much hype that it deserves a place here.

 Monster Hunter Outlanders takes the MH formula and turns it into open-world survival on mobile.
 Monster hunting, crafting, exploration — all with an art direction that delivers for mobile.
 The beta showed a solid combat system and monsters that are scary, even on a 6-inch screen.